swyannnn/CW2024/README.md

       Game Loop Management is handled by LevelParent class
     </td>
     <td>
-      <strong>Game Loop Management:</strong> Implemented a <code>GameLoopManager</code> to handle the game loop, ensuring continuous updates and rendering by delegating to the current game state via the <code>StateManager</code>.
+      <strong>Game Loop Management</strong><br> Implemented a <code>GameLoopManager</code> to handle the game loop, ensuring continuous updates and rendering by delegating to the current game state via the <code>StateManager</code>.
     </td>
     <td>
-      <strong>Performance Optimization:</strong> A dedicated game loop manager allows for more efficient handling of updates and rendering cycles.
+      <strong>Performance Optimization</strong><br> A dedicated game loop manager allows for more efficient handling of updates and rendering cycles.
     </td>
   <tr>
     <td>
-      <strong>Resource Cleanup:</strong> No explicit cleanup process for resources and managers.
+      <strong>Resource Cleanup</strong><br> No explicit cleanup process for resources and managers.
     </td>
     <td>
-      <strong>Resource Cleanup:</strong> Added a <code>cleanup</code> method to properly dispose of resources and stop all managers when the game exits, ensuring no resource leaks and graceful shutdown.
+      <strong>Resource Cleanup</strong> Added a <code>cleanup</code> method to properly dispose of resources and stop all managers when the game exits, ensuring no resource leaks and graceful shutdown.
     </td>
     <td>
-      <strong>Resource Management:</strong> Ensures that all resources are properly released, preventing memory leaks and ensuring a smooth user experience.
+      <strong>Resource Management</strong> Ensures that all resources are properly released, preventing memory leaks and ensuring a smooth user experience.
     </td>
   </tr>
 </table>

-**ActiveActor**
+**2. ActiveActor**

 Code Location: <a href="src/main/java/com/example/demo/actor/ActiveActor.java">src/main/java/com/example/demo/ActiveActor.java</a>